Josep Dalmau, MD, PhD

 Rita Balice-Gordon, PhD

-Rita Balice-Gordon is Vice-President and Head of Integrative Neuroscience and Circuitry in the Neuroscience Research Unit at Pfizer.
-She leads teams of scientists investigating brain proteins that are important in cognition, depression, neuroinflammation and blood brain barrier integrity.
-She joined Pfizer in 2012 after a 20 year academic career on the medical faculty at the University of Pennsylvania, and currently holds an adjunct appointment Penn.
+Dr. Balice-Gordon is Global Head of the Neuroscience Therapeutic Area at Sanofi.
+She was previously the Vice President and Head of Integrative Neuroscience and Circuitry in the Neuroscience Research Unit at Pfizer.
+She joined the pharmaceutical industry in 2012 after a 20 year academic career on the medical faculty at the University of Pennsylvania, and currently holds an adjunct appointment Penn.